Consensus

 A project as ambitious as Nervos requires a zero-compromise solution for consensus.
 Many options were considered and it was determined that Proof of Work (PoW) is still the best solution.

 Proof of Stake (PoS) is one of the strongest contenders to PoW.
-The single greatest advantage PoS has is that it requires substantially less electricity to operate.
+The major advantage of PoS is that it requires substantially less electricity to operate.
 However, PoW still offers several advantages over PoS:

-- PoW does not give strong advantages to the early participants of the system.
-In PoS, rewards are attained completely deterministically, meaning there is no way for a late-comer to compete with an early participant.
+• PoW does not give strong advantages to the early participants of the system.
+There is no way for a late participant to compete with an early participant in PoS, because rewards are awarded deterministically.

 Bitcoin’s Nakamoto Consensus is the PoW algorithm that has successfully defended Bitcoin from countless attacks for over a decade.
 The technology is well understood and proven through the test of time.
 Nervos’ NC-MAX builds on Nakamoto Consensus by improving block propagation, block throughput, and resistance to selfish mining.